-- Temporary use only.
+Prolonging The Life Of Your Tent/Shelter - Temporary use only.
 Although our fabrics are treated for extra UV resistance, continuous exposure to sun light will reduce the life of the fabric.
 Fading of colour is an early warning sign.
 OZtrail products are not designed as permanent dwellings or structures. - During rain always lower awnings to avoid water ponding. - Never store a wet and/or soiled tent/shelter; as mildew and corrosion can form.
 Always allow the tent to dry completely before packing and stowing.
 If mildew occurs, use a soft bristle brush or sponge with mild detergent to clean it off.
 After beach use or wet weather treat all zips, poles and pegs with silicon spray. - The elastic shock cord within the poles is provided for easy assembly of the poles.
 The shock cord is not required for any structural reason.
 The poles and tent perform perfectly well without the shock cord.
 Age, over stretching and mishandling may cause failure.
 Shock cord is not covered by warranty.
 It's easy to replace, see the instructions on page 12. - Sometimes the zipper coil bursts open or does not close.
 This could be due to wear or metal fatigue.
 The problem can be easily fixed, see the instructions on page 15. - Always carry a roll of heavy duty tape for simple repairs to small rips, cuts and ash burns.
-This not only blocks the hole, it will prevent further tearing.
+This not only blocks the hole, it will - prevent further tearing.
 Heavy Duty tape is also helpful for emergency pole repairs and many other uses around the camp site. - When removing pegs, do not use the webbing or corner of the tent as your handle.
 Either use another peg, a peg remover or the claw of a hammer hooked under the peg to remove them.

-CONDITIONING YOUR NEW TENT

-Once you get your new tent home, it is important to condition the tent.
-Simply pitch your tent and wet it down with vour garden hose until the fabric and all seams are saturated.
+HELPFUL HINT CONDITIONING YOUR NEW TENT Once you get your new tent home, it is important to condition the tent.
+Simply pitch your tent and wet it down with your garden hose until the fabric and all seams are saturated.
 Pay particular attention to the seams - the thread swells when wet and blocks the needle holes.
 The needle holes also shrink around the thread.
 The fabric also benefits from this because the fibre swells into the weave and the waterproof treatment settles within the fabric.
 Let the tent dry completely before repeating this wetting and drying process until there is no leakage during hosing.
 Always pack your tent away dry.
 MATERIALS:

-Frame- Fibreglass Tent- Polyester
+Pole - Fibreglass

+Tent - PE floor with polyester walls and fly

 CARE INSTRUCTIONS: